The Office of Emergency Management at Berkeley deal to the fatigue from prolonged and complex activations including responding to COVID-19.

 The Office of Emergency Management asked Hummingly for advice on how to support their team.

-Hummingly ran a three-hour Leading through Disruption masterclass, and each team member received a set of Hummingly Doing Well cards to create a personalized wellbeing plan.
+Hummingly ran a three-hour Leading through Prolonged Pressure masterclass, and each team member received a set of Hummingly Doing Well cards to create a personalized wellbeing plan.

 The Masterclass explains the biological drivers for performance in all areas of our lives, the impacts of prolonged pressure on employees and organizations (positive and negative) and strategies for lasting the distance under cumulative load.